 Aside from roasting the squash, everything cooks up in one pan.
 Here’s a breakdown of how to make this Cajun Chicken Spaghetti Squash Bake:

-- Phase 2: The chicken.
-Season the chicken and brown it in the pan.
+- The chicken.
+Season the chicken well and brown it in a saute pan.

-- Phase 3: The veggies and sauce.
+- The veggies and sauce.
 Add chopped veggies to the pan and sauté until tender.
 Stir in the cream cheese until melted.

-- Phase 4: Bake.
-Add the squash, stir, and pop the pan in the oven.
+- Bake.
+Add the squash, stir, and pop the whole pan in the oven.
 Bake for 20 minutes.

-- Phase 5: Garnish.
+- Garnish.
 Sprinkle fresh parsley and grated Parmesan cheese over the top.

 I used a cast iron skillet for this recipe, but feel free to use any oven-safe pan.
 Or, transfer the mixture to a casserole dish before baking it in the oven.